satori-com/mzbench/doc/scenarios.md

   - A **tuple** is a comma-separated sequence enclosed in curly braces: `{A, B, C}`
   - **Atoms** are reserved words—function names, rate units, conditions.
 Basically, anything that's not a list, a tuple, a number, or a string is an atom: `print, make_install, lte, rpm`

-The whole scenario is a list of tuples with a dot in the end:
+The whole scenario is a list of tuples with a dot at the end:

 ```erlang
 [